 Whether you’re a seasoned athlete or a weekend warrior, participating in sports is good for your body and mind.

 Physical activities provide an opportunity to socialize, exercise and have fun.
 But occasionally the demands of sports can lead to an injury.
-Even if you’re in great shape, overuse, impacts and strains can lead to damage.
+Even if you’re in great shape, overuse, impacts, and strains can lead to damage.

 What Does Chiropractic Care Involve?

-Chiropractic care is based on philosophy that the body can often heal itself if it is in a proper alignment.
+Chiropractic care is based on the philosophy that the body can often heal itself if it is in proper alignment.
 Wear and tear, along with trauma can cause the spine to become misaligned.
 The misalignment can lead to a variety of problems including making you more susceptible to further injuries.

 A large part of chiropractic care involves adjusting or realigning the spinal column, which can reduce pressure on the nerve.
 When a nerve is pinched, it cannot carry messages from the brain to the body or the body back to the brain as efficiently.
-Inefficient nerve impulses can cause problems with the muscles, joints and bones.
+Inefficient nerve impulses can cause problems with the muscles, joints, and bones.

 Common Sports Injuries and Why They Occur

-Common sports injuries include sprains, strains and dislocations.
+Common sports injuries include sprains, strains, and dislocations.
 Sore back muscles and knee injuries are also very common.
 A variety of factors can contribute to injuries.
-For example, during certain sports, such as hockey, football and basketball, contact with other players often occurs.
+For example, during certain sports, such as hockey, football, and basketball, contact with other players often occurs.
 Trauma or force to the body can cause an injury.

 How Chiropractic Care Can Help

 During treatment, a chiropractor takes a medical history, performs an exam and may use x-rays to determine the injury.
-In many instances, force is applied in a specific way to adjust spinal structures to relief pressure and realign the spine.
+In many instances, force is applied in a specific way to adjust spinal structures to relieve pressure and realign the spine.

 The exact technique used to adjust the spine may vary based on the injury and body part affected.
 The chiropractor may place you in a few different positions to perform the adjustment.
 Chiropractors may also use stretches or tools to decrease pressure in the joints gently.
-Some treatments also incorporate methods, such as heat, electrical stimulation and ice.
+Some treatments also incorporate methods, such as heat, electrical stimulation, and ice.

-Chiropractic care is not only helpful to treat injuries, but it may also prevent future problems.
+Chiropractic care is not only helping to treat injuries, but it may also prevent future problems.
 Keeping the spine in proper alignment helps the body work more efficiently.
 Also, if there is less tension in the body, it may also prevent future injuries.